tony-michaelson/concurrency-testing-framework/server-streaming/README.md

 ### Build Local Container

-You need to build a local container so nodejs, dart, and kotlin docker-compose setups can use this server in their architecture.
+You need to build a local container so the other docker-compose setups can use this server in their architecture.

 ```
-docker build -t streaming-server .
+./build.sh
 ```